firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 What if we change the code to `<%= new_movies_path %>`?
 Refresh **/movies** after this change, and it renders `"/movies/new"`.
 Following this patter, `<%= root_path %>` just renders `"/"`, etc. for the other routes and methods.

 You might be wondering why that matters.

-Well, we are allowed, so these were automatically assigned by Rails because it just kind of guessed it based on how many [00:13:30] segments and there's no dynamic parts to it.

-So when there's just a purely static route, Rails just kind of puts those segments together and gives you the method for. , but for all the rest, there's no methods.
+Well, the routes we mentioned so far the already have method assigned to them were automatically assigned by Rails.
+These were static routes, without dynamic ID numbers, so Rails just puts the segments together and gives you the method for. , but for all the rest, there's no methods.
 But we can name the routes and then we'll get methods.
 So let me go to routes dot rb and I can say, you know what, I want to call this show method and say [00:14:00] as details.

 Okay.
 So with this as option, I can name it.
 Now watch.
 What happens, the movie Details Path here, movie's, ID now has its own name, details Path.
 That's why it was called Prefix by the way, is cuz the underscore path gets appended to whatever we name it as.
 Now in my view template, I can put Details [00:14:30] path